 Journal of Virology.
 31 May 2023. doi: 10.1128/jvi.00493-23

-As an avid music lover with no discernible music talent, I'm excited to cross off some bucket-list artists in 2024.
-After Bruce Springsteen this Spring, we're headed to Boston in November for Johnny Blue Skies aka Sturgill Simpson.
+As an avid music lover with no discernible music talent, I've recently crossed off several bucket-list concerts, including The Killers, Bruce Springsteen, and Johnny Blue Skies aka Sturgill Simpson.

 My husband got me into video games beyond the Super Mario Bros. series of my childhood during the "COVID Times."
 After my second play-through of Skyrim, we finally bit the bullet and dove into BOTW and TOTK.
 Now, I'm tackling the Legend of Zelda and Fallout series.